Posts

 Image

-Carrie Nation - Prohibitionist INTRODUCTION The recent acrimonious debate over the debt ceiling and possible U.S. government default is way out of proportion to the issue involved.
-This is common in American history.
-Examples include a small tax on tea and whether the U.S. should have silver coins.
-What is often at stake is something much more fundamental.
-RELIGION IN AMERICA There is an interesting dynamic in the history of Protestantism in America .
-As different Protestant churches became the “established” or mainstream churches, Americans have turned away to form and join more evangelical or Pentecostal churches and sects.
-The large and sudden popularity of Baptists and Methodists in the first half of the 19 th century was partly a reaction to the less fervent Puritan (Congregational) and Episcopal churches.
-As Methodist and some Baptists groups became less evangelical and more “mainstream,” there were numerous ...
+Carrie Nation - Prohibitionist RELIGION IN AMERICA There is an interesting dynamic in the history of Protestantism in America .
+As different Protestant churches became the “established” or mainstream churches, many Americans turn away to form and join more evangelical or Pentecostal churches and sects.
+This began in colonial America.
+Following the spectacular success of itinerant evangelical preacher George Whitefield in 1740 (the first Great Awakening), the evangelical New Light movement and independent itinerant preachers swept America.
+They challenged the established (tax supported) churches with emotional appeals for salvation.
+Although the fervor died down in the 1750s, it never disappeared.
+The large and sudden popularity of Baptists and Methodists in the first half of the 19 th century was a revival of the reaction to the less fervent Puritan (Congregational) and Episcopal churches.
+As Methodist and some Baptists groups became less eva...

 "Pax Americana": America as a Global Power